nodejs/node/doc/api/cli.md

 added: v8.0.0
 -->

-`options...` are interpreted as if they had been specified on the command line before the actual command line (so they can be overridden).
+A space-separated list of command line options. `options...` are interpreted as if they had been specified on the command line before the actual command line (so they can be overridden).
 Node will exit with an error if an option that is not allowed in the environment is used, such as `-p` or a script file.

 Node options that are allowed are:
 - `--enable-fips`